-WHY ARE PRINCETON PUBLIC SCHOOLS PROPOSING NEW INVESTMENTS FOR BUILDINGS AND LEARNING?
+WHY IS PRINCETON PUBLIC SCHOOLS PROPOSING NEW INVESTMENTS FOR BUILDINGS & LEARNING?

 Students can learn welding, engine mechanics, construction, and machining, but our shops are 55 years old and very undersized.
 They are located in pole sheds that were built in 1970 and were intended to be a temporary space for these programs.

-The shop areas create safety concerns, such as:
+The shop areas have safety concerns, such as:

 Poor ventilation